-Do you want to learn how to communicate your scientific research for a broad audience?
-Science journalist and presentation coach Marloes ten Kate will provide you with tools on how to present your work to laymen in this two day workshop.
+Do you want to learn how to communicate your scientific research to a broad audience?
+Science journalist and presentation coach Marloes ten Kate will provide you with tools to present your work to laypeople in this two-day workshop.

 Day 1: Create a video pitch

 You will learn how to pitch your research in a simple yet appealing way in just a few minutes.
-It is also a great way to share your knowledge in an understandable manner to a lay audience and to position yourself as an expert.
 Short pitches are not only training formats for workshops- they are of central importance in job interviews, when explaining your poster, for conference small talks or even to get ERC grants or Venture Capital!
+It is also a great way to share your knowledge understandably to a lay audience and to position yourself as an expert.

 Day 2: Learn how journalists and lay audiences think and act

-- You will get a better understanding of how science communication works in the media.
+You will better understand how science communication works in the media.

 How are science stories portrayed and when is science considered ‘news’?